Changissnz/displaced_worker_complex/README.md

 chosen in the realm of considered decisions.
 There is debt, loyalty, and identity formatted into ways for a tricycle of stability.
 Complementary, is it?
 Does one reliably compensate for the other in times where prohibited bridges are built precisely because the makers of those bridges are their own deciders, can deliver better results, and do it so ideally because of "identical" identity?
-The servant that is supposed to be loyal asks themself:
-"why be torn between two worlds when there is an escape right there for me to switch sides for the good of all that I am?"
+Tricycles have a high degree of freedom on the ground, although the rider still has to choose to think beyond for the third dimension.
+Tricycles, as they are, cannot fly.
+But neither do bicycles, some will retort.
+The servant that is supposed to be loyal asks themself: "why be torn between two worlds when there is an escape right there for me to switch sides for the good of all that I am?"
 Two concepts, the Princessean identity and the immigrant stereotype, are related to the displaced worker, but not entirely because of objective likeness.
 The Princessean identity comes from a well-nurturing household.
 She the Princessean listens to wisdom and does not participate in gossip like the rest, for she dedicates her time towards bettering herself for her career's sake.
 But the jobs are not there and the Princessean has to resort to compromising her values to pursue her vision, albeit the vision now is in real form with begrudging hesitations and perceivable errors.
 But the Princessean maintains her composure and plays this game of limited options.
 The Princessean, after the hump/s she cross/es, reflects on her struggles as necessary and continues on in consistently attempting to stand by her convictions, before and after her trials.
 Immigrants do not immigrate to some other place except because they envision something better for themselves.
 Disenfranchised and having to relocate, the immigrant is with and without their identity they left behind for something better.
 But for many, that original identity still is the predominant medium of communication and both comprises and transcends their ideals in form practical to them.
 To them, there is home and there is resolution that they chose to leave home for.
 Although the two are not the same, home is still home even with the inadequacies and flaws that forced their head for their body to immigrate to another land.
 So there is this "thing" the immigrant is a part of that a majority of the members of their new land are not a part of.
 Matters concerning this "thing" are where questions on them are raised.
 The Princessean identity and the immigrant stereotype made decisions in their times of conditions subpar,